Home Chemistry Acids Nitric Acid

 • It is confined to nitration in chemical reactions for the production of nitroglycerine, nitrocellulose, and trinitrotoluene (TNT).

-• It is used in the pickling of metals surface, oxidizer in rocket fuel, for the manufacture of various nitrate salts.
+• It is also used in the pickling of metal surfaces, as an oxidizer in rocket fuel, and in the manufacture of various nitrate salts.

-• The formation of red fuming nitric acid molecule finds by dissolving N2O4.
+• The formation of red-fuming nitric acid molecules is found by dissolving N2O4.
 It is a superior nitrating laboratory reagent in chemistry.

 • A mixture of concentrated HNO3 and H2SO4 is also used to make a strong nitrating chemical compound, name nitronium ion (NO2+).